Green Bay Blizzard: af2: 2003–2009

 Coach Bob Landsee had difficulties resulting from surgery and was forced to take a leave of absence for the 2007 season.
 He was replaced by defensive coordinator Doug Lytle, who led the Blizzard to a 9–7 season, remaining undefeated at home yet losing all but one road game.
 The Blizzard made the playoffs for the third consecutive year and surprised their rival and Midwest Division Champion Quad City Steamwheelers 39–34 in the first-round game.
-The Blizzard carried over their success at home from the regular season by defeating Louisville in the second round 37–27, but lost to the Wilkes-Barre/Scranton Pioneers in their second consecutive American Conference championship game, 46–43.
+The Blizzard carried over their success at home from the regular season by defeating Louisville in the second round 37–27, but lost to Wilkes-Barre/Scranton in their second consecutive American Conference championship game, 46–43.

 Head coach Bob Landsee returned in 2008 and led the Blizzard to an 11–5 record and a Midwest Division title.
 The Blizzard set a single-game record for attendance against Lexington with 7,258 and had the largest average attendance in team history with an average of 6,125 fans per game.
 In the first round of the playoffs the Blizzard defeated Lexington 65–37 after having lost twice to them in the regular season.
 The Blizzard then hosted Manchester in a second-round game, losing 55–54 on a last minute Manchester two-point conversion.

 After beginning the season by defeating the defending ArenaCup Champion Tennessee Valley Vipers.
 The Blizzard failed to capture a consecutive Midwest Division title and finished the season 10–6, earning the #6 seed in the 2009 af2 playoffs.
-The Blizzard advanced to their third American Conference Championship, losing to #1 seed Wilkes-Barre/Scranton Pioneers 72–67.
+The Blizzard advanced to their third American Conference Championship, losing to #1 seed Wilkes-Barre/Scranton 72–67.

 Indoor Football League: 2010–present

 In October 2009, the team announced that unless the team found additional investors that they would be forced to cease operations.
 The Blizzard found new investors in an ownership group named Titletown Football Group, LLC, led by Green Bay Bullfrogs president Jeff Royle, who purchased the team in late October.
 In November 2009, the team announced that they would play the 2010 season in the Indoor Football League (IFL) due to AF2 filing for bankruptcy.
 At a team open house on November 17, 2009, the Blizzard announced their new head coach would be Rik Richards.

 On December 5, 2009, the Blizzard announced a name-the-team contest.
-The Blizzard name and intellectual property was held by the then-defunct Arena Football League (AFL), which was the parent of the Blizzard's former league, af2.
+The Blizzard name and intellectual property was held by the then-defunct Arena Football League (AFL), which was the parent of the Blizzard's former league, AF2.
 The assets of the former AFL were purchased by the newly formed Arena Football 1.
 The team ownership group was still attempting to purchase the rights to the Blizzard name and had decided to continue with the contest in case the Blizzard name was not able to be purchased, but the owners were able to acquire the Blizzard name and imagery.